Brier Island Trails Committee

 Jeanette Denton

 The Big Meadow Bog is a raised bog surrounded by two basalt ridges.
 This is a rare landscape that has contributed to the ecosystem of the bog.
 A diversity of flora inhabits the fens, grassy marshes, forested swamps, and peat bogs that make up the Big Meadow Bog.
 Some flora native to the Atlantic Coastal Plain is found in the Big Meadow Bog as well as a number of plants that are disjunct (separated) from their main ranges.
 The arctic-alpine disjunct plant species and boreal disjunct plant species that grow in the Big Meadow Bog have their main ranges or population in arctic, alpine or boreal zones.
 The upwelling waters of the nearby Bay of Fundy keeps the climate cool in summer and has allowed these plants to thrive.
 Flora typical of a salt marsh can also be seen.
-Much of Big Meadow Bog has been inaccessible to plant enthusiasts.
-As the Phases of the boardwalk and trail are completed, more will be learned about the diversity of flora that inhabits these fens, grassy marshes, forested swamps, and peat bogs.
+Much of the Big Meadow Bog has been inaccessible to plant enthusiasts.
+As the Phases of the boardwalk trail are completed, more will be learned about the diversity of flora that inhabits these fens, grassy marshes, forested swamps, and peat bogs.

 Atlantic Coastal Plain Flora